 A thrift institution is a financial institution formed primarily to accept consumer deposits and make home mortgages.
 Thrifts are generally smaller, local institutions and don't have the reach or resources of a large national bank.
 The primary types of thrift institutions are mutual banks and savings and loan associations.

+Thrift institutions often pay out more in dividends (interest) than do traditional financial institutions and have access to lower-cost funds from organizations like Federal Home Loan Banks.
 Thrift institutions are more community-focused than other types of financial institutions and tend to focus more on consumers than businesses.
 By law, thrifts must have 65% of their lending portfolio tied up in consumer loans.
 Since financial services have become increasingly deregulated, thrift institutions have been able to offer more services to businesses, however.

 Thrifts offer customers many of the same deposit products you can get at a bank, such as checking accounts, savings accounts, and certificates of deposit, as well as credit products such as home and auto loans and credit cards.